sanu11/Olympics-Stats-using-Tableau/README.md

 # Olympics-Stats-using-Tableau
-Interactive Charts made using Tableau for Olympics history.
-It is represented in html.
+Interactive Charts made using Tableau for Olympics history represented in html.